 Whether you’re launching a 5-page portfolio or a 5,000-page e-commerce site, sitemaps play a crucial role in:

-• Crawlability – Search engine bots use sitemaps to understand which pages exist, which are most important, and how they’re related.
+• Crawlability – Search engine bots use them to understand which pages exist, which are most important, and how they’re related.

-• Indexing – A sitemap helps ensure your key content gets found and indexed faster, especially on large or newly built websites.
+• Indexing – It helps ensure your key content gets found and indexed faster, especially on large or newly built websites.

-• SEO – While a sitemap doesn’t guarantee ranking, it improves visibility—especially for pages buried deep in your site structure.
+• SEO – While they don't guarantee ranking, it improves visibility—especially for pages buried deep in your site structure.

 • Site health – It can also alert search engines to updates, errors, or broken links when integrated with tools like Google Search Console.